Inari (fox) shrine

 Oh jeez.

-They should have paid more respect for the god.
+They should have paid more respect to the god.

 Why is the FOX?

-Then, you naturally got a question.
+Then, you naturally have a question.
 Why did the fox become a god for harvesting?

 A correct answer is in thick fog.